S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 The same driver framed as an **opportunity**:

 (current conditions) *Useful information that can help us build a better understanding of our clients' needs is distributed throughout the organization*, (anticipated effect) *and figuring out how to record and share it could help us improve our services.*

+## Why Describe Organizational Drivers?

+In the course of their daily work in organizations, individuals frequently encounter situations that require attention.
+They make decisions alone or with others, based on what they believe is required, and then act accordingly.
+However, sometimes decisions are taken without fully understanding the situation they were intended to deal with, which leads to decisions based more on judgments and assumptions rather than concrete observations.
+Additionally, failing to communicate relevant information to other stakeholders can lead to misunderstanding, conflict, and waste.

+Clearly understanding organizational drivers and documenting essential information about them before deciding on a response is crucial for ensuring that the rationale behind decisions is understood.
+It also provides an opportunity for those who are collaborating to verify their assumptions, combine diverse viewpoints, align understanding, and consequently agree on a description of a driver.

+Both individuals and groups can describe organizational drivers.
+A summary can be added to a [backlog](section:backlog), or used as a straightforward method to communicate pertinent details about a relevant situation to others within the organization who have responsibility for dealing with such things.
+Subsequently, these drivers can be [prioritized](section:prioritize-backlogs) in relation to other drivers that are pending a response, and then, when the time comes, they can be dealt with accordingly.
+Further details on how to respond to organizational drivers can be found in the pattern [Respond to Organizational Drivers](section:respond-to-organizational-drivers).

 ## How to Describe Organizational Drivers